-their reach , the mobile phone is
+their reach , the mobile phone is best way for people in rural |

 Federal regulators are set to reveal their plan for an overhaul of the $8 billion fund that subsidizes phone service in rural areas and for the poor, with the goal of redirecting the money toward broadband expansion.